HHS/simpler-grants-gov/documentation/milestones/individual_milestones/api_planning.md

 ### Proposed metrics for measuring goals/value/definition of done
 <!-- Required -->

+#### One-time metrics

+We recommend calculating the following metrics at least once to inform the selection of tools for this milestone:

 1. API language metrics
    1. Days since last patch or minor release
    2. Number of GitHub stars on main repository